-Collaborate with agencies across the region to provide sustainable and improved transportation services within Ventura County.
+Collaborate with agencies across the region to provide sustainable and improved transportation services within Ventura County

 Strategies Budget Task(s) Estimated Start Estimated Complete Comments (C1) Establish an advisory committee and work with partner agencies to implement the signage strategies in the Bicycle Wayfinding Plan.
-Regional Transportation Planning (pages 140-141) 2022/2023 2026/2027 VCTC updated and distributed the countywide Bicycle Map and new guidebook entitled "Biking Ventura County: Routes & Tips for Beginners & Families."
+Regional Transportation Planning (pages 138-139) 2026/2027 VCTC updated and distributed the countywide Bicycle Map and new guidebook entitled "Biking Ventura County: Routes & Tips for Beginners & Families."
 Staff actively participates in various active transportation related efforts, including Cycle Cal Coast.
 However, due to competing VCTC priorities, establishing an advisory committee dedicated to implementing the Bicycle Wayfinding Plan has been deferred in favor of community and stakeholder engagement in the Community Traffic Calming and Bicycle & Pedestrian Safety Program.
 (C2) Assist cities and the County to seek supplemental federal and state funding including through Caltrans.
-Transportation Programming & Reporting (pages 144-145) 2022/2023 on-going Submitted successful applications for SB 1 Congested Corridors (\$75 million), and State Port Freight Infrastructure (\$15 million) programs.
+Transportation Programming & Reporting (pages 142- 143) 2022/2023 on-going Submitted successful applications for SB 1 Congested Corridors (\$75 million), and State Port Freight Infrastructure (\$15 million) programs.
 CTC approved \$19.7 million for Active Transportation Program (ATP) Cycle 6.
 Continue to submit applications and provide support letters.
 (C3) Assist local agencies in implementing Senate Bill 743 by identifying and encouraging land use and transportation strategies to reduce vehicle miles traveled (VMT).
-Regional Transportation Planning (pages 140-141) 2023/2024 on-going VCTC created two web pages with content and mapping resources for VMT information and mitigation.
+Regional Transportation Planning (pages 138-139) 2023/2024 on-going VCTC created two web pages with content and mapping resources for VMT information and mitigation.
 VCTC adopted VMT Adaptive Mitigation Program in May 2023.
 (C4) Partner with the National Park Service to study wildlife movement and connectivity along the US 101 Conejo Pass area.
-Regional Transportation Planning (pages 140-141) 2023/2024 on-going US-101 Conejo Pass Wildlife Movement Study currently underway in partnership with NPS.
+Regional Transportation Planning (pages 138-139) 2023/2024 on-going US-101 Conejo Pass Wildlife Movement Study currently underway in partnership with NPS.
 Expected completion Feb.
 2026.
 (C5) Engage federal and state legislators to secure more transportation funding, protect existing revenues, and support legislation that may benefit VCTC and its operations (or oppose legislation that may adversely affect VCTC and its operations).
-State and Federal Relations (pages 152-153) 2022/2023 on-going VCTC regularly communicates with federal and state legislators to request support when applying for grants.
+State and Federal Relations (pages 150- 151) 2022/2023 on-going VCTC regularly communicates with federal and state legislators to request support when applying for grants.
 Likewise, VCTC sends letters of support and concern, or joins regional agencies on similar letters, regarding state and federal issues and legislation.
 VCTC staff also joins in delegation trips to meet with legislators and discuss priorities.
+(C6) Utilize TRANSCOM in a more robust way as a Productivity Committee to better coordinate services regionally.
+Regional Transit Planning (pages 136-137) 2022/2023 on-going VCTC staff has begun taking more regional items to Transcom to get input and receives ridership information from operators monthly.
+VCTC will also update the matrix will all operators' stats.
+(C7) Partner with Naval Base Ventura County and Channel Islands Air National Guard Station to explore Federal, State and other funding sources to provide transit service to the Naval Base and Air National Guard Station.
+Regional Transit Planning (pages 136-137) 2025/2026 2027/2028 Gold Coast Transit (GCT) studied improving service to the naval bases but the study was never finalized.
+Staff will work with GCT to resurrect the study.
+(C8) Integrate safety into transportation plans, projects and services, including but not limited to a community traffic calming program, Arroyo Simi Bridge suicide prevention task force, and bicycle and pedestrian safety education.
+Regional Transportation Planning (pages 138-139) 2023/2024 on-going Transportation safety concepts and improvements incorporated into each of the referenced programs and as other opportunities arise.
+Construction on suicide prevention barrier fence in Fiscal Year 2025/2026.